-The Committee adopted the Committee Member Knowledge syllabus, based on The Pensions Regulator's (TPR's) Trustee Knowledge and Understanding (TKU) Scope Guidance which set out the knowledge and understanding requirements that Committee Members should have or acquire to effectively perform their role at NILGOSC.
+The Committee adopted the Committee Knowledge & Understanding Framework, based on The Pensions Regulator's (TPR's) Trustee Knowledge and Understanding (TKU) Scope Guidance, which set out the knowledge and understanding requirements that Committee Members should have or acquire to effectively perform their role at NILGOSC.
 The CIPFA Pensions Knowledge & Skills Framework requirements were also incorporated where guidance was found to augment the TKU Scope provided by TPR.
+The framework was updated in May 2024 to reflect the specific requirements of the TPR General Code of Practice (GCOP).